 - A proportion of relevant software costs like your CAD and 3D modelling software used by research and development engineers.

 We mentioned subcontractor costs, and for engineering firms these can form a significant part of a claim.
 Often you’ll need to bring specialist skillsets into a project to complete it.
 Are your subcontractors developing a new alloy for you?
 Experimenting with bespoke valves?
 Conducting complicated hydrology modelling?
 It may be a key part of the R&D and something you may be able to claim.

 Want to make a new R&D tax credit claim, or review a recent claim

-At ForrestBrown we specialise solely in R&D tax credits.
-This means that we’re often able to uncover R&D expenditure that other advisers miss.
+At ForrestBrown we specialise solely in R&D tax relief.
+This means that we’re often able to uncover R&D expenditure in engineering project that other advisers miss.
 It also means that we know what not to include in a claim, minimising your risk of a challenge from HMRC.
 So with us, you know you are getting maximised, robust R&D tax credit claims.